Table of Contents

 Inherited retirement accounts have specific rules.
 Your options going forward generally depend on your relationship to the person who passed away and the decedent's age at death.

-When you inherit an IRA from your spouse, you typically have a broader range of options than other types of inheritors, according to the IRS.
-Here are two popular options:
+When you inherit an IRA from your spouse, you typically have a broader range of options than other types of inheritors.1 Here are two popular options:

 - Treat it as your own: Your first option is to treat the IRA assets as if they were yours.
 If you take that approach, you are not required to use an inherited IRA.
 Instead, you can update the decedent's IRA so that it is under your name (assuming the financial institution holding the IRA allows that) or transfer funds directly from your late spouse's IRA into your own IRA.